suen/FileDrop/README.md

 added/removed dynamically.
 The namenode is constantly scanning config/datanode/ directory for any new configs and at same time pinging the nodes as per specified in the configs.

-To run namenode, simply run

-	$ mvn exec:java -Dexec.mainClass="com.filedrop.dfs.namenode.NameNodeHTTPServer"

-The namenode is running and the web interface is accessible at http://IP:PORT, where IP, PORT are the values defined in config/namenode.conf for namenode.
-It is "localhost:8080" by default